Dhgaj/Dhgaj/README.md

 ## Hi there 👋
+My name is Sifan Lian.
+My English name is Gene.

 <!--
 **Dhgaj/Dhgaj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.